 What Is Fibromyalgia?

-Nicole is not alone in her frustration.
 Over six million Americans have been diagnosed with fibromyalgia.
 The American College of Rheumatology reports that as many as one in fifty Americans suffer from fibromyalgia.
 The disorder ranks second after osteoporosis as one of the most common complaints that are seen by rheumatologists.

 Research has shown that clinicians often struggle to diagnose a patient with fibromyalgia; people with this disorder typically see several doctors before receiving the final diagnosis.
 Considerable studies have been conducted to identify the social impact, symptoms, causes and treatment options for this demoralizing condition (Harth et al., 2007).